 How do I get my transfer credits evaluated?

-At any time you may request a credit evaluation.
+You will be provided an official credit evaluation after acceptance to the college.
+You may self-explore our Transfer Guide to see how your credits may transfer.
+You may also request an unofficial credit evaluation at any point in the college process.
 Simply provide a transcript of all previous colleges attended.
 Forward this, along with your intended major, to the Office of Admissions (229 Sheldon Hall, SUNY Oswego, Oswego, NY 13126; 315-312-2250; [email protected]) and ask for an evaluation of transfer credits.

 How many of my credits will transfer to Oswego?